AlexProgrammerDE/balena-minecraft-server/README.md

 You can update balenaServer with doing the `git clone` and `balena` steps again, but if you don´t want to keep the world must you set before doing that stuff a enviroment variable.
 It is `CACHE_IGNORE`.
 It ignores the saved world temporary, until you delete the enviroment variable.
 The balena preconfigured world gets loaded.

 **NOTE:** The Pi will restart.
 Don´t forget to delete the enviroment variable after that restart!

+This project is in active development so if you have any feature requests or issues please submit them here on GitHub.
+PRs are welcome, too.